 As the saying goes, “as natural as breathing” doesn’t always apply if you’re a runner with pectus excavatum.

-Anyone who is a fan of running but suffers from hereditary pectus excavatum knows that it can be hard to inhale enough oxygen to comply with the need their body is requesting.
-You’re probably huffing and puffing as you run the miles away.
+Anyone who is a fan of running but suffers from hereditary pectus excavatum knows that it can be hard to inhale enough oxygen to fulfill the need their body is requesting.

 Don't feel discouraged to start running because of your pectus excavatum.